OREA

 Extraction

 The water should flow smoothly, without excessive stagnation.
-The aim is to achieve a total extraction time of around 2min30.
+The goal is to achieve a total extraction time of approximately 2min30.

-Stir the coffee lightly in the Coffee Server to homogenize the extraction stages before tasting.
+Lightly stir the coffee in the Coffee Server to thoroughly homogenize the extraction stages before tasting.

 💡 Adjustments:

 Adjust the Grind Type according to the extraction time.
-If the flow is too fast, refine the Grind Type ; if it is too slow, enlarge it.
+If the flow is too fast, make the Grind Type finer; if it's too slow, make it coarser.

-Even if we don't use this method for quality control purposes, it remains an essential for every home barista.
-We use OREA very regularly to enhance the body and sweetness that certain coffees can offer.
-It's more than an alternative to conical methods, it's a complement that brings a significantly different result in the cup.
-What's more, the OREA team is very active on the coffee scene, constantly innovating to improve its products.
+Although we do not use this method for quality control purposes, it remains essential for any home barista.
+We use the OREA very regularly to highlight the body and sweetness sensation that certain coffees can offer.
+It is more than an alternative to conical brewing methods; it is a complement that provides a significantly different result in the cup.
+Furthermore, the OREA team is very active in the coffee scene and constantly innovates to improve its products.